srl-labs/srl-elk-lab/blog/srl-elk-lab.md

 Since containerlab uses containers as the nodes of a lab, Docker engine has to be [installed][docker-install] on the host system.

-# Background of the syslog story
+# A background of the syslog story

-What really complements [guidelines][lab-repo] coming with lab repository is data flow and data transformation.
+What's sitting in the core of this story is data flow and data transformation.
 Log events flows from SR Linux to Logstash, where messages undergo a transformation and futher feeded into Elasticsearch.

 ![Data Flow Diagram][data-flow-diagram]